-If we take a snapshot of our progress at 12, 24, and 36 months, our recovery rates will usually be 10%, 20%, and 30% respectively (if our eventual maximum recovery rate is 30%).
-During this period, there will be many months where we send a very good-sized check to a client, other months where we send an average or small check, and still others where we might not send a check at all.
-This is due to the cyclical nature of collections and the scenario described above.
+If we take a snapshot of our progress at 12, 24, and 36 months, our recovery rates will usually be 10%, 20%, and 30%, respectively (if our eventual maximum recovery rate is 30%).
+During this period, the exact size of our checks will fluctuate due to the cyclical nature of collections.